Caroljpeg/VeinsAndArteriesTool/README.md

    3. define the word you want the lines to start from at line 10

-   5. define the x and y value for the point you want the lines and with (line 18-19)
+   5. define the x and y value for the point you want the lines to converge (line 18-19)

    7. define the x and y value of the anchor points you want the lines to pass through (lines 17-37).
    for each value you need, you just have to add `var x = yourXValue;`  and/or `var y = yourYValue;`